-Bitcoin and other virtual currencies
+Bitcoin and other cryptocurrencies

-last 10 years but just how safe are they?
-We explain how virtual
+popular investments, but how safe are they?

-What are virtual currencies?
+What are cryptocurrencies?

 Virtual currencies can be bought or sold on an exchange platform